This famous Disneyland snack is coming to grocery stores nationwide - NewsBreak

 The rollout of Dole Whip nationwide comes as the company aims to introduce healthier snacking options for adults and children.
 Along with the Dole Whip, the company plans to roll out low-calorie beverages, probiotic sodas, juices that support gut health and smoothie bowls.

-For those still wanting to enjoy a Dole Whip at the “Happiest Place on Earth,” the treat is available at multiple locations throughout Disneyland , including the Tiki Juice Bar and the Tropical Hideaway.
+For those still wanting to enjoy a Dole Whip at the "Happiest Place on Earth," the treat is available at multiple locations throughout the resort, including the Tiki Juice Bar and the Tropical Hideaway.

 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.